rust-lang/rust/README.md

 is the default.
 If you want the old style back, you can use [legacy-rustfmt.toml](legacy-rustfmt.toml) as your rustfmt.toml.

+The current `master` branch uses libsyntax (part of the compiler).
+It is published as `rustfmt-nightly`.
+The `syntex` branch uses Syntex instead of libsyntax, it is published (for now) as `rustfmt`.
+Most development happens on the `master` branch, however, this only supports nightly toolchains.
+If you use stable or beta Rust toolchains, you must use the Syntex version (which is likely to be a bit out of date).
+Version 0.1 of rustfmt-nightly is forked from version 0.9 of the syntex branch.

 ## Quick start